 PADI Advanced Open Water Diver Course

 Once you have completed your open water course, you can immediately take the PADI Advanced Open Water Diver course.
-Don’t let the name of the course put you off – you do not need to be advanced to take the course.
+Don’t let the name of the course put you off .
+You do not need to be advanced to take the course.
 The course is about advancing the skills and knowledge you learned in your Open Water Diver Course.
-You’ll also have the opportunity to try out different types of diving, possibly including wreck diving, night diving, and drift diving.
+You’ll also have the opportunity to try out different types of diving.
+Maybe wreck diving, night diving, drift diving or dry suit diving.

 Under the guidance of your instructor, you’ll complete five Adventure Dives, including a navigation dive and a deep dive.
 Upon completion, you’ll be trained to dive to a maximum depth of 30 meters/100 feet.